ciandm/ciandm/README.md

 ### Hi there, I'm Cian Dolphin 🐬

-I'm a digital designer and frontend developer from Dublin, Ireland.
+I'm a frontend developer from Dublin, Ireland.

-📌  See some of my work at https://www.ciandolphin.com

 #### 👨🏻‍💻 Tech I use:
 - Figma